znck-graveyard/flash/readme.md

 - `Flash::warning('Message')`
 - `Flash::overlay('Modal Message', 'Modal Title')`

-Again, if using Laravel, this will set a few keys in the session:
+This will set a few keys in the session:

+- 'flash_notification' - Session key for flash notification's message bag

+Each message will have these keys:

-- 'flash_notification.message' - The message you're flashing
+- 'message' - The message you're flashing
-- 'flash_notification.level' - A string that represents the type of notification (good for applying HTML class names)
+- 'level' - A string that represents the type of notification (good for applying HTML class names)

-Alternatively, again, if you're using Laravel, you may reference the `flash()` helper function, instead of the facade.
+Alternatively, again, you may reference the `flash()` helper function, instead of the facade.
 Here's an example:

 ```
 /**